 Our corpus is invested, and the balance at June 2016 was just under $20 million.

 While nib foundation is a separate legal entity governed by an independent Board of Directors, we retain close ties with our founder nib health funds.
 The foundation operates from nib's head office in Newcastle where we receive significant operational and in-kind support, allowing us to keep our overheads low and maximise the funding we allocate each year for community health benefit.

 Each year, we aim to provide up to $1.5-2 million in funding to support a range of Multi-Year Partners and Community Partners.

 Following a strategic review in 2016, we have restructured our grant programs to focus on specific areas of need to help tackle the health and wellbeing challenges facing Australians across the country.

 We invite you to browse the Funding pages to learn more about the grants we offer.

 The foundation continues nib's long history of supporting the health and wellbeing of communities in the Hunter region and around Australia.

-Our commitment to our partners is not just reflected in the $12.9 million of funding we have granted since our establishment.
+Our commitment to our partners is not just reflected in the $14.6 million in funding we have granted since our establishment.
 We are advocates in supporting healthy communities to improve the lives of Australians now and for future generations.